Responsible soya production

 - Sparing use of fertilizers and pesticides

-RTRS: working together for more sustainable soy
+RTRS: Together for more sustainable soya

 The Swiss Network for Sustainable Soy sets the industry standard

 For cost reasons it was not previously possible to market sustainable soy separately in Switzerland.
 An industry solution was required, and we were actively involved in drafting it.
-In 2011 we were a founding member of the Swiss Network for Sustainable Soy (soy network).
-In addition to Swiss feed importers, the members of this network include all key representatives of animal feed in the production chain.
+In 2011, together with the WWF, we co-founded the Swiss Network for Sustainable Soy, or Soy Network Switzerland for short.
+In addition to Swiss feed importers, today the members of this network include all key representatives of animal feed in the production chain.
 This goal has now been reached, and the new industry standard we helped create has become recognized and established.

-Non-GMO soy from Europe
+GM-free soya from Europe

-Reduction of soy in feed
+Reduction of soya in feed

 Although we are doing a lot to make soya production more sustainable, soya is still a critical raw material for us.
 We therefore strive to avoid soya wherever possible.
 One example is our Natura Beef: The young cattle are reared with their mothers for as long as possible.
 The Natura Beef cows drink their mothers' milk and eat fresh grass and hay.
 Soya is explicitly forbidden.
 Natura Beef accounts for around 60 percent of the beef we sell.